satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Acknowledgements

-We would like to thank Fernando Perez, Yaroslav Halchenko, Jean-Baptiste Poline, Kim Lumbard, Barrett Klein, etc. for their helpful comments.
-Arno Klein would like to thank Deepanjana and
-Ellora,\ :sup:``[w] <#cmnt23>`_`\  as well as the NIMH for their support via R01 grant MH084029.\ :sup:``[x] <#cmnt24>`_`\
+We would like to thank Fernando Perez, Yaroslav Halchenko, Jean-Baptiste Poline, Kim Lumbard, Barrett Klein, and Elizabeth Sublette for their helpful comments.
+Arno Klein would like to thank Deepanjana and Ellora,\ :sup:``[w] <#cmnt23>`_`\  as well as the NIMH for their support via R01 grant MH084029.\ :sup:``[x] <#cmnt24>`_`\